King's School, Worcester: Activities

 The school has an artist-in-residence and actor-in-residence, provides one-to-one LAMDA tuition and has several performance venues, including the Keyes Building, College Hall and the John Moore Theatre.
 Art exhibitions, plays, musicals, dance showcases and other performances are staged across the age range.
 Partly due to its links with the cathedral the school has a musical tradition.

 The school has achieved success at rowing with the King's School Worcester Boat Club, and maintains a boathouse on the River Severn.
 The school also has an indoor swimming pool on the junior school campus and an outdoor pool at Hawford.
 Several sports undertake regular tours abroad.

 The school has an active Combined Cadet Force with army and RAF sections.

 The school produces three pupil-authored publications: Stepping Fourth (for the Fourth Forms, years 7–8), The Removes' Gazette (for the Removes, years 9–10) and Term Time a Sixth Form magazine, first published in summer 2010, as a replacement for the defunct King's Herald newspaper.
 The King's Herald was an annual newspaper written, compiled and formatted in a single day and submitted to a national competition which it won three times.
-The school also runs a creative writing club and annual competition, and regular Sixth-Form Soundbites evenings devoted to literature, music and wine.
-The debating club meets weekly, and pupils regularly participate in regional and national debating and public speaking contests.